 There are actually two types of exfoliation…chemical and physical.

 Chemical Exfoliation although it sounds harsh, (and can be if you use harsh chemicals), can be done naturally and gently, by using natural ingredients that have a chemical reaction on your skin, allowing it to exfoliate the skin.
 It involves using alpha-hydroxy acids (AHAs) products, or enzymes produced by fruits.
-Milk and yogurt contain lactic acid which acts as a gentle exfoliator, removing dead skin cells and leaving skin soft and smooth.
+Milk and yoghurt contain lactic acid which acts as a gentle exfoliator, removing dead skin cells and leaving skin soft and smooth.
 Chemical exfoliants help to remove dead skin cells by ‘ungluing’ them from each other.
 They can increase the skin’s elasticity and firmness, stimulate collagen production, and help with hyperpigmentation and sun damage.
 They can also help to brighten the skin and reduce the appearance of wrinkles and fine lines.

 Fruit examples are banana, pineapple, mango and guava powders which are natural sources of AHAs and are an excellent choice for gentle, natural exfoliation using only natural ingredients.
 Check out my Pink Tropical Hydrating Mask, Matcha Green Tea with Honey & Vitamin C Face Mask, Banana and Chocolate Milk Face Mask or Charcoal Deep Cleansing Mask.
-They all contain clays, fruit powders, green tea and dried coconut milk or milk powders as the chemical exfoliants, and they contain vitamins & antioxidants.
+They all contain clays, fruit powders, green tea and dried coconut milk or milk powders as chemical exfoliants, and they contain vitamins & antioxidants.

 Natural chemical exfoliants use gentle natural ingredients, therefore you aren’t applying pressure or rubbing the skin, so they can be good for sensitive or inflamed skin and can be less harsh.

-Physical exfoliation involves using physical tools or scrubs to manually rub away the dead skin cells.
+Physical exfoliation involves using physical tools or scrubs to manually rub away dead skin cells.
 Scrubs contain tiny granules, such as apricot powder, sugar, salt, or coffee grounds.
 You use motion to gently slough away dead skin cells from the skin’s surface.
 When done gently, physical exfoliation has the added benefit of stimulating blood flow to the skin’s surface to support healthy blood and lymph circulation, but if done too roughly, you can inflame the skin.

 For example, my Apricot Exfoliating Facial Lotion uses apricot powder as the physical exfoliant.
-While my body sugar scrubs use sugar or coffee as the exfoliant which is rubbed gently on the skin to remove dirt, oil and dead skin cells, leaving your skin feeling soft, smooth, and revealing softer and brighter cells beneath.
+While my body sugar scrubs use sugar or coffee as the exfoliant which is rubbed gently on the skin to remove dirt, oil and dead skin cells, leaving your skin feeling soft, and smooth, and revealing softer and brighter cells beneath.

 Physical tools can include dry brushes, sponges, or a rough washcloth.
 These can bring extra benefits by first removing the dead skin cells, but they also help with increasing lymphatic drainage to help improve your immune system.
 Dry brushing should be done gently and can be done every day before you get in the shower, all over your body, or gently on the face.
 If you’re wondering what dry brushing is, read this article to explain the benefits.